wangtaotao0524/arcane/docs/docs/features/stacks/overview.md

 ## Where Are My Stacks Stored?

-Arcane saves your stack definitions (compose files and metadata) in its data directory (by default `/app/data/stacks`).
+Arcane saves your stack definitions (compose files, `.env` files, and metadata) in its data directory (by default `/app/data/stacks`).
 **Tip:** To keep your stacks safe, make sure to mount this directory as a Docker volume if you’re running Arcane in a container.